MrBooks36/Infinite-Parkour-datapack-updater/README.md

 An updater for the Infinite Parkour Datapack

 # Install Instructions
-Will be flagged by Anti-virus software, but you can checkthe code here
+Will be flagged by Anti-virus software, but you can check the code here

 Install
 [Git](https://git-scm.com/downloads